What is it like to live in Macau?

 In general, the cost of living in Macau may be a little bit expensive, but the salary is quite higher than in other countries so you’ll be able to live comfortably.

-If you know how to budget, you’ll be able to travel, to save money, and to buy things you wanted.
+If you know how to budget, you’ll be able to travel, save money, and buy things you want.

 My first set of friends are people from my own country.

-When I started working, I got to meet and befriended people of other nationalities.
+When I started working, I met and befriended people of other nationalities.

-I can’t believe I have friends now who are from China, Hong Kong, Macau, Thailand, Malaysia, Taiwan, Nepal, India, and Russia.
+I can’t believe I have friends from China, Hong Kong, Macau, Thailand, Malaysia, Taiwan, Nepal, India, and Russia.

-Having friends from other nationalities have helped me to be acceptable to other people’s culture, tradition, and beliefs.
+Having friends from other nationalities has helped me accept other people’s cultures, traditions, and beliefs.

 I hang out with locals and foreigners alike.
-Though I spent most days with Filipinos, I also go out with other friends sometimes.
+Though I spent most days with Filipinos, I sometimes went out with other friends.

 Our favorite is to go to buffet restaurants because we all love to eat.

-We are also regulars on bars with happy hour.
+We are also regulars in bars with happy hour.
 Eating while having a drink and meaningful conversation is what keeps us from being homesick.

 Macau is not used to calamities, so when typhoon Hato came, it wasn’t prepared.

-It was the first time that the electricity, water, and internet supply were cut.
-It flooded so badly that many small businesses were forced to close down.
+It was the first time the electricity, water, and internet supply were cut.
+It flooded so severely that many small businesses were forced to close down.
 It was terrible and has affected a lot of people.
 The only consolation is that Macau has subsequently recuperated.

 If there was, I think it’s my perception of other people.

-17. What are your advice and tips for moving and living in Macau?
+What are your tips for moving and living in Macau?

 My tip is not to overthink it.